Regulation of Firms

 The regulatory model is based on three pillars: quality management, continuing education, and ethics.
 Registrant firms will be required to have a representative attend training, and to have documented policies and procedures in place that indicate how they meet the quality management, ethics, and continuing education requirements within 12 months of registering.

 Engineers and Geoscientists BC is in the process of developing tools and materials to provide guidance to firms and sole practitioners on the new regulatory requirements.
+In the coming months, we will begin outreach and engagement efforts with firms and sole practitioners that will be required to register, to promote awareness and provide support for a convenient registration process in 2021.

 The regulatory model will include all engineering and geoscience entities in the private and public sector that provide products and/or services in BC requiring the practice of professional engineering and/or professional geoscience.